 A perfect compromise in between glossy and matte, a satin finish still gives you a little shine, however, it’s muted enough to hide dirt and imperfections rather than highlight them the way gloss does.

 Satin finishes are typically 40% lustrous, which means on a shiny floor scale of 1-10, they get about a 4.
 For the last few years, satin finishes have been the most popular among homeowners.

-As you can see, a satin finish will still make your floors shine; it’s just not that crazy 1980s shine.
+A satin finish will still make your floors shine; it’s just not super shiny.
 It’s mellow, subdued.

 This means satin finishes will stay current through all of that, making them the safest choice for the longest life of your floor.

 Although satin has been the most popular finish for the last few years, I predict matte will steal that title sometime over the next 5-7 years.

 There is a misconception that matte floors look dull or flat.
 I don’t think that’s the case at all.